Plyply99/Plaid/README.md

   workspaces appear and disappear with your content, no fixed slot count.

-- **Maximize respects gaps**: maximizing a window fills the work area within the per-edge gaps instead of flush to the edges; floating windows restore their exact original geometry on toggle.
+- **Maximize respects gaps**: Maximizing a window fills the work area within the per-edge gaps instead of flush to the edges; floating windows restore their exact original geometry on toggle.